eknigge/cloud-labs/security-labs/general/creating-self-signed-cert-on-windows.md

    where you replace `[your_name]` with your first and last names separated by underscore.

-  - If you run into the error "unable to find distinguished_name in the config" follow these additional steps.
-      - Download the `openssl.cnf` file from this repository or file a sample file from a trusted source.
-You should download or create the file in the same directory you are trying to create the certificate.
-      - Use the `Windows` + `R` keys to open the run command.
-Enter `sysdm.cpl` and click *Ok*.
-      - Go to the *Advanced* tag and click on *Environment Variables*
-      - Under *User variables for [your_username]* click *New...*
-      - For the name enter `OPENSSL_CONF` and for the Value enter [`certificate_directory`]
-      - Click *Ok* to accept the changes
 4. Type a strong password for the certificate.
 5. Fill in the following information at the prompts:
   - *Country Name (2 letter code)*: `US`